-Now enough of the talk, let’s move to the progressions.
+Now let's move to the progressions.

-iron cross progression
+Iron cross progression

 A perfect and safe way to start out if you are in a gym is to use the cable machines.
 Fully take on the form of the iron cross and progress from there.
 Ideally, you would start out this way but of course, it’s not essential if you don’t have access to one.

 You will notice, the more often you do this, the better you will become at it.
-This will go quite fast.

 After you can hold yourself up there for about 20-30 seconds and you feel you are stable (not going anywhere with your hands) you can try to swing your upper body for a bit.
 Move your upper body back and forwards slowly while maintaining stability on the rings.
-I do want to emphasize on the following point: hold your arms straight at all time.
-Elbows locked.

 Once you’ve mastered the stability on the rings you can try some dips on the rings.
 If you can’t do any dips at all yet, do them on regular bars first.
 You should be pumping out 12-15 with ease on the bar.

 If you can do about 8-10 dips on the rings you can move to the next progression.
 If you want you can do Russian dips.
 With your elbows out.
-This puts some more stress on your chest and prepares you for the next stages.
+This puts some more stress on your chest and prepares you for the next stage.

 Put your arms through the TRX cables or the rings so you have support around your elbows.
 You can put them as high as you like, though, make sure it’s not too uncomfortable.
 Now elevate your feet onto a support block.
 This can be a bench or a table or whatever.
 As long as your feet are off the ground so you can move downwards with your upper body.